shishima123/laravel-thumbnail/README.md

 To change the table name, you can change `table_name` in the `config/thumbnail` file.

 ### Change model
-By default, the package will use the `\PhuocNguyen\Thumbnail\Models\Thumbnail::class` model to save data to the database.
+By default, the package will use the `\Shishima\Thumbnail\Models\Thumbnail::class` model to save data to the database.

 You can change this by changing `thumbnail_model` in the `config/thumbnail` file.